'Psychological illness' versus The mind-body connection: Neural Retraining and Wim HofMar 06, 2021

 How we ensure that these faculties are fresh and working correctly is by fostering them with mind-body work.

-This is such a strong value of ours that we’ve firmly embedded it in the Revive in Five master healing framework that we use as the guiding light for all of our programming.
+This is such a strong value of ours that we’ve firmly embedded it via the creation of 'Mindset Methods' in our signature Mitochondria Mastery program.

 Unfortunately, the world where our physical bodies don’t interact with our emotions, our thought patterns, and our self-image is not the world in this charming reality.